MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> When you are talented you do it whatever it is until your fingers bleed or your eyes are ready to fall out of your head.
+> The great use of life is to spend it for something that will outlast it.
-> -- Stephen King
+> -- William James